GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

 ## The whole process has 2 steps:

 ### Step 1
-Read the file "batch_log.json" and initial the state of entire user network.
+Read the file "batch_log.json" and initialize the state of the entire user network.

 The entire user network is saved in a dictionary having the following structure: